 By Nick Brown

-NEW YORK (Reuters) - A host of landlords are objecting to the sale process by which Borders Group Inc
+NEW YORK (Reuters) - A host of landlords are objecting to the sale process by which Borders Group Inc <BGPIQ.PK> hopes to auction itself out of bankruptcy, saying the proposed plan would effectively keep landlords from advocating for their interests.

 Continue Reading Below